rgtoni94/CSN-Project/README.md

 Name - Ricardo Antonio

 # Tools used
----Metasploit - Security Tool that scans machines for known exploits and is able to execute the exploits in a payload on victim machine
+- Metasploit - Security Tool that scans machines for known exploits and is able to execute the exploits in a payload on victim machine
----Kali Linux - Pen Testing OS used by InfoSec professionals, comes preinstalled with pen testing software
+- Kali Linux - Pen Testing OS used by InfoSec professionals, comes preinstalled with pen testing software
----Metasploitable - Vulnerable VM used for practice for hacking into Systems
+- Metasploitable - Vulnerable VM used for practice for hacking into Systems
----Virutal Box - hypervisor used for creation and managment of Virutal Machines
+- Virutal Box - hypervisor used for creation and managment of Virutal Machines

 # Reason why working with Metasploit -
 Metasploit is industry recognized and used by InfoSec professionals for testing networks for vulnerabilites.
 By researching this tool and learning how it works, I will gain valuable experience in CyberSecurity.